When is a weed not a weed ?

-- great addition to salads
+- a great addition to salads

-- enjoy the chickweed face mask or scrub
+- face mask or scrub

-- reduces itchiness on the skin
+- soothing potion to reduce itchiness on the skin

 Making an infused herb oil

-- push the plant material well down and cover totally with the olive oil
+- Push the plant material well down and cover totally with the olive oil.

-- screw the lid on tightly
+- Screw the lid on tightly.

-- strain and squeeze out all the infused oil
+- Strain and squeeze out all the infused oil.

 Chickweed infused oil will keep for 6 – 12 months if stored in cool dark place and bottled in a dark glass jar.

-Use Chickweed infused oil with gay abandon for various dermatological problems especially sensitive skin types.
+Use Chickweed infused oil with gay abandon for various dermatological problems, especially sensitive skin types.
 Can also be added to Aloe Vera gel and to hair treatments as a scalp conditioner.

-- Pick fresh chickweed
+- Pick fresh chickweed.

-- Dry till crispy
+- Dry till crispy.

-- Grind into powder
+- Grind into powder.

-- Use equal quantities facial clay and powdered chick weed
+- Use equal quantities facial clay and powdered chickweed.

 A monthly natural mask will leave your skin feeling luxurious.
 Enjoy.